Alpine-Fox/odin-recipes/README.md

 # odin-recipes
-The following repo is a project from following (https://www.theodinproject.com/about)[The Odin Project's] "Foundations" course.
+The following repo is a project from following [https://www.theodinproject.com/about](The Odin Project's) "Foundations" course.

 ## What is this project?
 The main goal is to create a basic recipe website.